DEFRA/defra-nuget-example/README.md

 ### `The package ID is reserved`

-The package ID probably uses a reserved prefix.
+The package ID probably uses a name already in use or that is reserved.

 For example: